 This policy has been prepared in accordance with guidance issued under Section 182 of the Licensing Act 2003.

-If you would like more information, please contact us:
+If you would like more information, please contact us.

+Licensing Section

+Public Protection and Safety

+Environment Services

-London Borough of Hammersmith & Fulham Licensing Section Public Protection and Safety 5th Floor Town Hall Extension King Street Hammersmith London W6 9JU
+5th Floor Town Hall Extension

+King Street

+Hammersmith

+London W6 9JU